Dev-McL/Dev-McL.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites, about.md page"
+title: "Hi, I'm Devyani McLaren"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-# Hi, I'm Devyani McLaren
 I'm a Ph.D. student at UBC working on affective haptics, human-robot interaction, and emotional support technologies.

 My recent projects include: